DataHerder/Easy-MVC/README.md

-If you want more control and less "do it for you" kind of approach with the ability to be completely OOP if you wish or have a heavy functional base, it's up to you.
+If you want more control and less "do it for you" kind of approach with the ability to be completely OOP if you wish or have a heavy functional base, then this may be a good suite for you.
 You are welcome to contribute if you like it.

 ### Installing
 Just download from git and make sure it's in a fresh folder on your